IAEA says report Iran to inspect own military site is 'misrepresentation'

 The U.S. State Department said on Thursday the IAEA would "in no way" hand over responsibility for nuclear inspections to Iran.
 "That is not how the IAEA does business," State Department spokesman John Kirby said in a statement.

-"The U.S. government’s nuclear experts are confident in the Agency’s technical plans for investigating the possible military dimensions of Iran’s former programme," he said.
+"The U.S. government’s nuclear experts are confident in the Agency’s technical plans for investigating the possible military dimensions of Iran’s former program," he said.

 A Vienna-based diplomat said he was confident the IAEA would carry out its work on Iran effectively.
 "Although, we understand the discussions on how to best implement the roadmap are still ongoing," he told Reuters.